Romitoskj/UniversityNotes/Distributed Systems/1 - Consistent Global States of Distributed Systems.md

 Let $TS(e)$ denote the value of the clock  when event $e$ is executed.
 When a process notifies $p_0$ of some local event $e$, it includes $TS(e)$ in the notification as a *timestamp*.
 #### DR1
 At time $t$, deliver all received message with timestamps up to $t-\Delta T$ in increasing timestamp order.
+This ensures that no future message can arrive with a timestamp smaller than any of the messages already delivered.